juzcallmekaushik/Augmented-Learning-System/README.md

 4. Test your changes locally to ensure they work as expected.
 5. Commit your changes and push them to your forked repository.
 6. Open a pull request, providing a clear description of the changes you've made and any relevant context.
-7. Engage in any discussions or address any feedback related to your pull request.
-8. Once approved, your changes will be merged into the main repository.
+7. Once approved, your changes will be merged into the main repository.